theheking/babs-rna-seq-2024/practical_overview/Week2B_Redirection.md

     $ wc bad_reads.txt

-This will tell us the number of lines, words and characters in the file.
-If we want only the number of lines, we can use the `-l` flag for `lines`.
+This will tell us the file's number of lines, words and characters.
+We can use the `-l` flag for `lines` if we want only the number of lines.

     $ wc -l bad_reads.txt